System Design Space

 Open chapter

-What does this change in system design?
+What this changes in system design

 Additional materials